 * Next time around, try to retain the activities and interests that define you and that are separate from the relationship.

 Some Homework For You And Your Partner

-Divorced men and women consistently cite communication problems as the number one reason for their divorce.
 Communicating with one's partner is not always easy, and at times can seem impossible.
-With practice, however, we can all learn to become more effective communicators, better listeners, more sensitive individuals, and ultimately better lovers.
+With practice, however, we can all learn to become more effective communicators, better listeners, more sensitive individuals, and ultimately better lovers and partners.
 Following are a list of exercises that are designed to help you improve your relationship with your partner.
 This list is not intended to replace counseling but rather a series of suggestions to enhance your relationship.